Spidersbox/HamstersDB/README.md

-Stand alone sqlite database to help organize ham radio contacts. can be searched by name or call sign.
+Stand alone QT sqlite database to help organize ham radio contacts. can be searched by name or call sign.

 work in progress, just added qt signals and slots for the search forms.